kahnu044/menu-by-user-roles/README.md

-# wp-menu-by-user-roles
+# menu-by-user-roles

-Welcome to the official GitHub repository for "WP Menu By User Roles," the ultimate WordPress plugin for custom menu management based on user roles.
+Welcome to the official GitHub repository for "Menu By User Roles," the ultimate WordPress plugin for custom menu management based on user roles.

 ## Features